theinvertedform/umt.world/collections/_stories/morning-regrets.md

 The book begins with "Sense-Certainty," the knowledge that comes immediately at the first moment of consciousness.
 The moment of awakening is a moment of *sheer being*; when we pass to the second moment, that point of immediacy becomes an object for consciousness.
 We notice our movement along the temporal axis.
 E-- calls these two moments the "mature" and "immature" stages of sense-certainty.

-"The chapter progresses between two stages, but that movement doesn't happen through mediation because sense-certainty is immediate.
+"The chapter progresses between two stages," he says, "but that movement doesn't happen through mediation because sense-certainty is immediate.
 When consciousness looks at the 'This,' it moves between these two stages based on a linguistic operation.
 That's the best I can make of it."

 His soft brown leather pencil case lies on the desk between you.
 He uses a thin and new-looking silver Macbook.
 Your long hair is dissimilar to his shaved pate.
 All his designer accoutrement belie the modesty of his speech.
 The class is filled with powerful characters, a potent concentration of youthful sincerity that you know is rare when diluted among the general population.